KatherineMichel/church-website-and-marketing-on-a-budget/advanced_marketing_options.md

 #### Google Adwords

 #### Facebook Sharing and Advertising

-Facebook is the 'king' of social traffic, with other networks such as Twitter, Instagram and Pinterest close behind.

 Notably, this may reach a different demographic segment than other forms of advertisement.